 Up to a total of 96 youths aged 10 to 16.9 years will be recruited within ten working days of diagnosis of type 1 diabetes.
 Each site will aim to recruit between 15 to 20 participants.
 Participants may also be recruited from other diabetes centres (Patient Identification Centres) in the East Anglia region and London for the Addenbrooke's site, from the Thames Valley region for the Oxford Children's Hospital site and from the Wessex Paediatric Network for the Southampton Children's Hospital site.
-For the Addenbrooke's site, participants may also be recruited from other diabetes centres in the East Anglia region and London (Patient Identification Centres).

 Potential participants will be identified by their treating clinicians and a contact with the research team will be established if agreed.
 Study information leaflets and/or similar recruitment material will be handed out or sent to participants by the research team including an invitation to join the study.
 Written informed consent will be obtained from all participants aged 16 years and parents/guardians of participants aged 15 years and younger, before any study related activities.
-Participants aged 15 years and younger will be asked to provide evidence of their assent to the study procedures.
+Participants aged 15 years and younger, before of their assent to the study procedures.